Christian mission: Catholic missions after 1492

-One of the main goals of the Christopher Columbus expedition financed by Queen Isabella of Spain was to spread Christianity.
+One of the main stated goals of the Christopher Columbus expedition financed by Queen Isabella of Spain was to spread Christianity.
 During the Age of Discovery, Spain and Portugal established many missions in their American and Asian colonies.
-The most active orders were the Jesuits, Augustinians, Franciscans and Dominicans.
+The most active orders were the Jesuits (founded in 1540), Augustinians, Franciscans and Dominicans.
 The Portuguese sent missions into Africa.
 These are some of the most well-known missions in history.
-While some of these missions were associated with imperialism and oppression, others (notably Matteo Ricci's Jesuit mission to China) were relatively peaceful and focused on inculturation rather than cultural imperialism.
+While some of these missions were associated with imperialism and oppression, others (notably Matteo Ricci's Jesuit mission to China) were relatively peaceful and focused on inculturation rather than on cultural imperialism.

-In both Portugal and Spain, religion was an integral part of the state and evangelization was seen as having both secular and spiritual benefits.
+In Renaissance Portugal and Spain, religion formed an integral part of the state, and evangelization was seen as having both secular and spiritual benefits.
 Wherever these powers attempted to expand their territories or influence, missionaries would soon follow.
-By the Treaty of Tordesillas, the two powers divided the world between them into exclusive spheres of influence, trade and colonization.
-The proselytization of Asia became linked to Portuguese colonial policy.
+By the 1494 Treaty of Tordesillas, the two powers divided the world between them into exclusive spheres of influence, trade and colonization.
+The proselytization of mainland Asia became linked to Portuguese colonial policy.

 From 1499 onward, Portuguese trade with Asia rapidly proved profitable.
-As Jesuits arrived in India around 1540 the colonial government in Goa supported the mission with incentives for baptized Christians.
+Jesuits arrived in India around 1541, and the Portuguese colonial government in Goa supported the mission with incentives for baptized Christians.
 Beginning in 1552, the Church sent Jesuits to China and to other countries in Asia.

-During the time of the Holland (Batavia) Mission (1592–1853), when the Roman Catholic church in the country was suppressed, there were neither parishes nor dioceses, and the country effectively became a mission area in which congregations were called "stations" (staties).
+During the time of the Holland (Batavia) Mission (1592–1853), when the Roman Catholic church in the northern Netherlands was suppressed, there were neither parishes nor dioceses, and the country effectively became a mission area in which congregations were called "stations" (staties).
 Statie, usually called a clandestine church in English, refers to both the congregation's church and its seat or location.

 Protestant missions

 The Reformation unfolded in Europe in the early 16th century.
 For over a hundred years, occupied by their struggle with the Catholic Church, the early Protestant churches as a body were not strongly focused on missions to "heathen" lands.
-Instead, the focus was initially more on Christian lands in the hope to spread the Protestant faith, identifying the papacy with the Antichrist.
+Instead, the focus was initially more on Christian lands in the hope to spread the Protestant faith there, identifying the papacy with the Antichrist.